lukaspustina/flatcat/README.md

 ## Features

 - Supports JSON, TOML, YAML, and more format are coming.
-- Support colorful output to ease readability
+- Supports colorful output to ease readability
 - Allows to ignore `Null` values
 - Unrecognized file formats are printed as they are plainly